Trump bars banks from buying Venezuela state bonds

 Related: Wall Street bank bans some Venezuelan bonds

-Shortly thereafter, the U.S. Treasury Department froze all Maduro's assets subject to U.S. jurisdiction and prohibited all U.S. citizens from dealing with him.
+Shortly thereafter, the U.S. Treasury Department froze all of Maduro's assets subject to U.S. jurisdiction and prohibited all U.S. citizens from dealing with him.

+A senior administrative official told reporters that the goal of Friday's sanctions is to ensure the U.S. financial system isn't "complicit" in the Maduro regime's degradation of democracy.

+Venezuelans who oppose the regime argue that when banks buy the government's bonds, they extend a financial lifeline to a dictatorship.